kelomo2502/waza-blog-k8s-deployment-with-observability/waza-app/README.md

 2. Setting up minikube environment
 3. Setting up helm chart
 4. Setting up kustomize
-5. Deploying blog-app to minikube using helm charts
+5. Deploying waza-app to minikube using helm charts
-6. Deploying blog-app to minikube using kustomize base and overlays
+6. Deploying waza-app to minikube using kustomize base and overlays
 7. Seeting up argocd
 8. Implementing gitops using argocd with git as our single source of truth